mgeeky/ThreadStackSpoofer/README.md

 # Thread Stack Spoofing PoC

+A PoC implementation for an advanced in-memory evasion technique that spoofs Thread Call Stack.
+This technique allows to bypass thread-based memory examination rules and better hide shellcodes while in-process memory.

+## Intro

 This is an example implementation for _Thread Stack Spoofing_ technique aiming to evade Malware Analysts, AVs and EDRs looking for references to shellcode's frames in an examined thread's call stack.
 The idea is to walk back thread's call stack and overwrite return addresses in subsequent function frames thus masquerading allocations containing malware's code.